 Permission marketing is of the utmost seriousness and importance to us.
-However, despite preventive measures and email policies, the possibility remains that a user of our service will send email to a recipient who will view it as unwanted email (spam).
+However, despite preventive measures and email policies, the possibility remains that a user of our service will send an email to a recipient who will view it as an unwanted email (spam).
 Every complaint that is received gets read and acted upon by our abuse investigation team.

 An abuse investigation consists of the following:

 - If requested, a customer must supply us proof of opt-in status for any and all persons on a subscriber list.
 Because of the short time frame in which we have to respond to complaints, customers agree to supply requested information within 72 hours of receiving a request.

 - Potential collection of damages

 Customers shall be liable for any damages sustained by us due to a customer's violation of this policy.
 Our license agreement gives us the right to publish the names of any customer who has been terminated because of spam complaints.
 This may then be shared with other permission-based providers to reduce the probability that the abuser will simply take their business to another provider and get past their controls.
 Recipients who want to report abuse can send an email to email@example.com.

 We use training and education resources to educate our clients and the direct marketing industry about the proper use of email marketing and how to market successfully without ever resorting to non-permission-based practices.

 Our company has developed an excellent reputation with ISPs based upon its history of distribution to opt-in customer email lists and its stance on spam.
 Through this relationship, we will work to ensure that customer emails are delivered to recipient inboxes.